 Chance of loss is the probability that a loss will occur, which can either be an expected loss or an actual loss, divided by the number exposed to loss, or the sample population.

-|Chance of Loss =||Expected or Actual Loss|
+|Chance of Loss||=||Expected or Actual Loss |

 Number of Possible Losses

-Because the chance of loss is only an average, actual losses may differ significantly from expected losses, especially for small samples, but as the sample size increases, actual and expected losses will tend to converge.
+Because the chance of loss is only an average, actual losses may differ significantly from expected losses, especially for small samples, but as the sample size increases, actual and expected losses tend to converge.

 Subjective and Objective Risk

 Subjective risk is what an individual perceives to be a possible unwanted event.
-Most people realize, for instance, that it’s possible for them to have an accident, or a heart attack or some other health problem.
+Most people realize, for instance, that it's possible for them to have an accident, or a heart attack or some other health problem.
 Or that they will lose money buying lottery tickets.
-How much subjective risk people experience depends on their history and their expected possibility of its occurrence—subjective probability.
+How much subjective risk people experience depends on their history and their expected possibility of its occurrence — subjective probability.
 Somebody who has lost a lot of money in the stock market will probably feel more risk investing in the market than someone who has profited handsomely.
 Subjective risk may alter the behavior of the risk taker if it is an undesirable risk.
 Thus, someone who was in a bad auto accident might drive much more carefully than someone who has never been in one.

 Insurance is the transference of financial loss due to risk to a company or other organization, usually an insurance company.
 The company accepts this transference for a periodic premium, and profits by collecting more in premiums and making more from the investments of those premiums than it pays out in claims, which are payments to the insured for the losses they incurred.

-Objective risk (aka degree of risk) is the actual losses for a sample in a given period, which can differ significantly from expected losses, and is inversely proportional to the square root of the sample size—the law of large numbers.
+Objective risk (aka degree of risk) is the actual losses for a sample in a given period, which can differ significantly from expected losses, and is inversely proportional to the square root of the sample size — the law of large numbers.
 For example, if you flip a coin 10 times, it is expected that 5 of those flips will yield heads and the other 5 will yield tails.
 However, in most sets of 10 flips the actual number of heads and tails will differ from this expectation, and it may differ significantly.
-It’s possible that all will be heads, for instance.
-However, as the number of flips is increased, the number of heads and tails will tend toward equality.
+It's possible that all will be heads, for instance.
+However, as the number of flips is increased, the number of heads and tails tends toward equality.
 In 1,000,000 flips, it is highly unlikely that they will all be heads or all tails, and, in fact, the number of both will be closer to the mean.